mafm/ledger.fs/README.md

 been extensively tested, so use it at your own risk.

 Lots of useful easy-to-implement features have not yet been implemented.
-I am currently (July 2015) attempting to get this working, and plan to add:
+I am currently (July 2015) attempting to get this working, and plan to add asap:
+- Excel-formatted reports - the python version did this
 - multi-currency support
 - multi-entity support

-- Excel-formatted reports
-asap.
+The complexity of the code in python was past the point where I was really happy adding the multi-currency/multi-entity features in python.
+Working in FSharp is dramatically more pleasant.

 ## Origins